vibewithvaib/CampusRadarBackend_/README.md

 ## 🎯 The Problem

-Traditional internship platforms often feel **disconnected and there is no bridge to connect for many campus and industry for internship opportunities**:
+Traditional internship platforms often feel **disconnected and there is no bridge to connect for many campus(specifically) and industries for internship opportunities**:

 - 🎓 Students struggle to find opportunities that truly match their skills.
 - 🧑‍💼 Recruiters are overwhelmed with applications, making it hard to find the right candidates.